Back to blog

 • add and subtract numbers mentally, using increasingly larger numbers

-• add and subtract whole numbers of more than 4 digits using formal written methods (columnar addition and subtraction)
+• use formal written methods (columnar addition and subtraction to add and subtract whole numbers of more than 4 digits

-• use rounding to check their answers and determine levels of accuracy when solving problems
+• use rounding to check their answers and work out levels of accuracy when solving problems

 • decide whether to use addition or subtraction when solving multi-step problems